 Crassula tetragona is an evergreen, succulent plant up to 3.3 feet (1 m) tall.
-The narrow, almost needle-like foliage and sparsely branched, shrubby, tree-like habit of this South African native have caused it to be misleadingly dubbed "miniature pine".
+The narrow, almost needle-like foliage and a sparsely branched, shrubby, or tree-like habit of this South African native have caused it to be misleadingly dubbed "miniature pine."
 It grows up to 3.3 feet (1 m) tall.
 Leaves are apple-green, awl-shaped, and occur in well-spaced pairs along fleshy, upright stems that can reach waist height.
 The stem is woody with brown bark.
 Dense clusters of small, cream to white flowers appear at the branch tips in spring and summer.

 How to Grow and Care